ShixiangWang/gcap/README.md

 > updates in processing your data, please refer to <https://github.com/VanLoo-lab/ascat> for generating the required
 > allele-specific copy number data, and refer to [`?gcap.ASCNworkflow()`](https://shixiangwang.github.io/gcap/reference/gcap.ASCNworkflow.html) for downstream analysis.

+### Alternatives to ASCAT

+For the latest version of GCAP, [sequenza](https://shixiangwang.github.io/gcap/reference/gcap.workflow.seqz.html) or [facets](https://shixiangwang.github.io/gcap/reference/gcap.workflow.facets.html) are supported for preprocessing the bam data, please refer to the provided links for usage.

 ### Install GCAP (required)

 Install **gcap** in R console: